 EOR solutions provide organizations with the ability to create on-demand reporting and can house historical data used for managing hours; providing increased labor spend management and control.

-Part 2 of this post will examine several other solutions embraced by higher education organizations including managed service programs (MSP) and best practice-driven workforce planning and management strategies.
+Part 2 of this post examines several other solutions embraced by higher education organizations including managed service programs (MSP) and best practice-driven workforce planning and management strategies.
 Part 2 will also reveal the results higher education customers are driving via intelligent deployment of any or all these solution options.

 To read more on this subject, please visit our employer of record services page.